ActivityWatch/docs/src/installing-from-source.rst

 If it doesn't work, you can first try to run :code:`make uninstall` and then do a fresh :code:`make build`.
 If that fails as well, remove the virtualenv and start over.

-Please report all issues you might have so we can make things easier for future users.
+Please report all issues you encounter so we can make things easier for future users.

 Packaging your changes
 ----------------------